phaninaidu2612-analytics/student-depression-analysis-tableau---sql/README.md

 ## Tableau Public Dashboard link :

-### The project was done in trail version of tableau desktop , As the train ended hence could not be able to push it in tableau public as well.
+### The project was done in trail version of tableau desktop , As the trail ended hence could not be able to push it in tableau public as well.
 Will upload it soon.

 ## Dashboard Preview :